cloudnative-pg/cloudnative-pg/README.md

 It requires to have [KinD](https://kind.sigs.k8s.io/) and all the dependencies installed and also the Go installed to compile the code.

-The created cluster can be destroyed like ts:
+The created cluster can be destroyed as follows:

 ```shell
 make kind-cluster-destroy